-Information on treatment; anti-virals, prevention of secondary bacterial infections and post-exposure prophylaxis of close contacts is detailed in the ECDC Rapid Risk Assessment: Monkeypox multi- country outbreak and UK MPX vaccination advice (pre and post exposure) is available from UKHSA.
+Information on treatment; anti-virals, prevention of secondary bacterial infections and post-exposure prophylaxis of close contacts is detailed in the ECDC Rapid Risk Assessment: Monkeypox multi-country outbreak and UK mpox vaccination advice (pre and post exposure) is available from UKHSA.

-UK Health Security Agency (UKHSA) and devolved public health agencies have purchased supplies of a smallpox vaccine (Imvanex) which is being offered to those identified as close contacts of individuals diagnosed with MPX.
+UK Health Security Agency (UKHSA) and devolved public health agencies have purchased supplies of a smallpox vaccine (Imvanex) which is being offered to those identified as close contacts of individuals diagnosed with mpox.
 Individuals receiving vaccine will have been assessed as high-risk exposure and will be under isolation.
 These donors should not present for donation, or if they do, donor selection guidelines would capture these individuals.
+The national mpox vaccination programme was due to close at the end of July 2023 but was extended in London after the detection of 11 cases, mainly in unvaccinated individuals.

 Generic Donor Selection Guidance is that recent vaccination may require deferral depending on the vaccine administered and the particular vaccination programme.
 Vaccines are defined on the basis of the nature of the vaccine, i.e. vaccines containing live or attenuated virus (8 weeks for smallpox vaccination) and those not containing live agents (no deferral required if donor is well and not undergoing any isolation).
 The limited stock of vaccine means that only close contacts will receive this.
 At this time, the 21-day deferral for contacts will take precedence.